 Late March - Mental health

-This session will cover issues including depression, loneliness and isolation, and dementia.
+This session will cover issues including depression, loneliness and dementia.

 Mid - late May - Diversity of older people